srobotta/moodle-net-prototype/deploy_dev.md

 ### Start/Stop script for systemd

-For some reason with the systemd script the MoodleNet service couldn't be reliably restarted (in conjunction with the dev environment - it works in the production environment.
+For some reason with the systemd script the MoodleNet service couldn't be reliably restarted (in conjunction with the dev environment - it works in the production environment).
 Therefore, I went another way to run npm myself with `nohup npm run dev-start-backend my-dev &`.
 This can also be executed in a terminal and then closing the connection and the service is running further.